nzrutman/hello_fairy_ble/README.md

 ## Contributing

-This integration is based on the protocol reverse-engineering work found in the `fairy.yaml` ESPHome configuration.
+This integration is based on the protocol reverse-engineering work originally from my [`fairy.yaml` ESPHome configuration](https://community.home-assistant.io/t/control-hello-fairy-ble-string-lights-with-esphome).
 Contributions and improvements are welcome!

 ## License